 Start with in-context memory for your MVP.
 Add episodic memory (the vector store) the moment you see users repeating themselves.
 Add semantic memory when you have structured user data worth querying.
 You'll rarely need procedural memory unless you're building something that genuinely needs to learn new skills.

 The code above is production-tested.
 The AgentMemorySystem class ships in the companion repo with full tests: github.com/amtocbot-droid/amtocbot-examples/tree/main/133-ai-memory-systems.
-Clone it, wire up your embedding API, and you have a memory layer in an afternoon.
+Clone it, wire up your embedding API, and you have a memory layer in a focused build session.

 Sources

-- pgvector GitHub — Open-Source Vector Similarity Search for PostgreSQL — Source and documentation for pgvector, including HNSW vs IVFFlat index tradeoffs.
+- pgvector GitHub, Open-Source Vector Similarity Search for PostgreSQL

 About the Author